 They especially wanted local legislators to stop by and get a firsthand look at what goes on in their 6th, 7th and 8th grades.
 This is a great idea and I wish more schools did the same thing.
 While we often fuss and fret about what lawmakers in Montgomery do, truth is, too many educators don’t extend invitations for them to see education in action these days.
 We need to be more proactive.

-Julie Ramsey, 6th grade teacher at Rock Quarry Middle, understands this.
+Julie Ramsay, 6th grade teacher at Rock Quarry Middle, understands this.
 So she and her principal, Lynda Ingram, made it happen.
 Julie has been a teacher for more than two decades and has earned national board certification.
 The fact she commutes from Birmingham each day to Tuscaloosa indicates her dedication.

 So I showed up right on time.
 Several students greeted me and introduced me to my host.
 But before we began, he gave me a large envelope addressed to Mr. Lee.
 I stuffed it in my pocket and away we went.